Ohio Tax Penalty and Interest Calculator

 Watch the Deadline on Any Assessment

 An assessment notice includes strict deadlines that require careful attention.
+Under Ohio Revised Code 5747.13, a taxpayer generally has sixty days from service of a notice of assessment to file a written petition for reassessment.
 Missing those deadlines can make the balance final and allow the state to move the account further into collection.
-You should review each due date carefully and keep copies of all notices, payment records, and any communication related to taxpayer compliance.
+Keep copies of all notices, payment records, and any communication related to taxpayer compliance.

 03